 In fact, cosmetology classes in New Hampshire include courses like learning how to use dyes and chemicals—practices braiders reject as natural hair advocates.
 That’s why braiders across the state formed the New Hampshire Natural Hair & Braiding Freedom Advocates.

-As braider Yvette McDonnell shared in her Union Leader op-ed, New Hampshire’s cosmetology requirement didn’t make her business safer; it just made it harder to start.
+As braider Yvette McDonnell shared, New Hampshire’s cosmetology requirement didn’t make her business safer; it just made it harder to start.